Peace Plan agreed ~

-Fighting to stop within a week
+Fighting to stop soon

 The parties meeting at the Peace talks in Munich Germany on Thursday 11th February issued a dramatic statement saying that fighting in Syria would end within a week.